Tube and Tyre Basic Guides By Carter Hayes April 14, 2026 8 min read

 3. Tubed spoked wheels are lighter in many builds, aiding maneuverability and reducing fatigue.

-4. The look and tactile feedback reinforce a liberated riding ethos: durability, serviceability, and honest performance.
+4. The look and tactile feedback reinforce a durable, serviceable riding ethos.

 Choose them when you value predictable off-road behavior, easy field fixes, and a timeless visual statement.